I hope you're sitting comfortably, this is a mammoth Marc Almond post...

 I think Marc's version was an exclusive for the soundtrack of Jez Butterworth's 1997 film Mojo.
 I got it via a music magazine freebie CD (sadly, not Mojo!) around the same time and it's since popped up on the deluxe reissue of contemporary album Open All Night.
 It's a rousing, showstopping version in it's live setting.

-Marc and band are far from done, though.
-There are inevitable nods to Marc's other teen idols, David Bowie and Steve Harley, the latter with a hilarious introductory anecdote before Marc (eventually) gets to a beautiful version of Sebastian.
+Marc and band were far from done, though.
+There were inevitable nods to Marc's other teen idols, David Bowie and Steve Harley, the latter with a hilarious introductory anecdote before Marc (eventually) got a to a beautiful version of Sebastian.

 From there, Marc and the band switched up a gear for the final leg, all the big hits with a big, big sound: The Days Of Pearly Spencer, Something's Gotten Hold Of My Heart, Soft Cell's breakthrough Tainted Love and Jacky, the second Jacques Brel song of the night albeit better known for Scott Walker's translation.